vemonet/rdflib-endpoint/README.md

 - Python defaults handle missing input values.
 - Add sparql codeblocks with a query example in the function docstring, these will be extracted and added as YASGUI queries tabs when deployed through the `SparqlEndpoint` or `SparqlRouter`

+> [!CAUTION]
+>
+> For now RDFLib uses a global variable to define custom evaluations, that means if you declare 2 datasets in the same process the functions defined on one dataset will be also used on another dataset.

 #### `type_function` · Typed triple-pattern functions

 Register a triple-pattern function, ideal for complex functions as all inputs/outputs are explicit in the SPARQL query.
 The function is selected when a subject is typed with the function name in PascalCase in the given namespace.
 The decorated function receives arguments extracted from input predicates derived from the arguments names, and returns either a single result or a list of results.